Hugh Logue: Recent times

 As the former vice-chairman of the North Derry Civil Rights Association gave evidence at the Saville Inquiry into Bloody Sunday.
 He was special adviser to the Office of First and Deputy First Minister from 1998 to 2002 and as an official of the European Commission In 2002–03, Logue was a fellow of the Institute for British – Irish Studies at University College Dublin.
-In July 2006, Logue was appointed as a Board Member of the Irish Peace Institute, based at Limerick University and in 2009 was appointed Vice Chairman.
+In July 2006, Logue was appointed as a board member of the Irish Peace Institute, based at the University of Limerick and in 2009 was appointed Vice Chairman.
 He is a Life Member of the Institute of International & European Affairs.

 On 17 December 2007, Logue was appointed as a director to Inter-Trade Ireland (ITI) the North-South Body established under the Belfast Agreement to promote economic development in Ireland.
 There he chaired the ITI's Fusion programme, bringing north–south industrial development in Innovation and Research.
 Integrating Ireland economically has been a theme of Logue's writing throughout his career, most recently in the Irish Times and in earlier publications as economic spokesman for the Social Democratic and Labour Party (SDLP).
 He was economist at the Dublin-based National Board for Science and Technology from 1981 to 1984.

 Logue, after leaving the European Commission in 2005, became involved in Renewable Energy and is chairman of Priority Resources as well as a director of two companies, one in Solar Energy, the other in Wind Energy.
 In November 2011 he was elected to the main board of European Association of Energy (EAE).

+In November 2023, Logue was awarded an honorary doctorate by the University of Galway in recognition of “a lifetime dedicated to civil rights, human rights, equality and peace in Northern Ireland, Ireland and Europe”, and he donated an archive of material (more than 20 boxes of manuscripts, documents, photographs and political ephemera) on the development of the SDLP from the early 1970s to the University of Galway.